hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="TransactionGetRecordQuery"></a>

 ### TransactionGetRecordQuery
- Get the record for a transaction.
-If the transaction requested a record, then the record lasts for one hour, and a state proof is available for it.
-If the transaction created an account, file, or smart contract instance, then the record will contain the ID for what it created.
-If the transaction called a smart contract function, then the record contains the result of that call.
-If the transaction was a cryptocurrency transfer, then the record includes the TransferList which gives the details of that transfer.
-If the transaction didn't return anything that should be in the record, then the results field will be set to nothing.

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |